gandalfsaxe/pandoc-academic/README.md

 This repository is meant to showcase capabilities of [pandoc](http://pandoc.org/) in an academic setting, in particularly technical writing. scientists engineers.
 I decided to write my MSc thesis in Markdown, using pandoc + pandoc filters + LaTeX template.
 This was time consuming to learn and set up, but the advantages are clear:

-1. **Simplicity + Power:** GitHub Flavored Markdown (GFM) + extensions gives a source text format that is a lot simpler and nicer to read than LaTeX source code.
+1. **Simplicity + Power:** GitHub Flavored Markdown (GFM) + extensions gives a source text format that is a lot simpler and nicer to read than LaTeX source code and still provides most of the power.
 2. **Format flexibility:** Being markdown, the source text is more flexible since it can be converted into various document formats via pandoc (HTML, docx, latex, pdf)

 What you need for this workflow to work: